MapsPeople/docs/collections/_api/v1/index.md

 ## Introduction and getting started

-From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors™ solution via a REST service.
+From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors solution via a REST service.

 Send your requests to this endpoint: [https://integration.mapsindoors.com](https://integration.mapsindoors.com)